Monday, March 8, 2021

 When I wrote this in 2021 I explained that "baptism of children in Spiritualist Churches these days is somewhat uncommon, and adult baptism even less."
 I have actually seen the number of Spiritualist baptisms go up in recent years, and even had the privilege to officiate one.

-Regarding adult baptisms, I wrote "Although I haven't seen many written instances of Adult baptism, I have been informed by a few individuals that it exists" I very recently came across a very rare Spiritualist Manual published in the 1950s that actually included a complete layout for the service of an adult Spiritualist Baptism.
+Regarding adult baptisms, I wrote "Although I haven't seen many written instances of Adult baptism, I have been informed by a few individuals that it exists" I very recently came across a rare Spiritualist Manual that was probably published in the 1970s that has information going back to at least the 1950s or earlier that actually included a complete layout for the service of an adult Spiritualist Baptism.

 A few years ago when I was serving at a Spiritualist Church a friend suggested that we bring back this practice and also allow adults to participate and receive Spiritualist baptisms.
 I absolutely am for the idea, and I hope this beautiful ceremony might catch on again some day.